soundhearddev/Secure_File_Framework/README.md

 ## Table of Contents

 - [Overview](#overview)
+- [How it works(#How it works)

 ---

 ## Overview

-Secure File Framework is a modified version of [Seucure Python Framework](https://github.com/soundhearddev/Secure-Python-Framework)
+Secure File Framework is a modified version of [Seucure Python Framework](https://github.com/soundhearddev/Secure-Python-Framework) and uses the sam encrypting as it.
+The key differnce is here, that you can encode and decode ANY type of file.

+## How it works